 - a.
-County may submit ONE entry per class at KY State Fair. - b.
-A member may enter one class in the Food Preservation division.
-(This means: a member's name should appear only one time on the county's Food Preservation Division invoice sheet when submitted for KY State Fair.)
-Exhibitors at county fair are limited to one item per class.
+County may submit ONE entry per class at KY State Fair. - A member may enter three class in the Food Preservation division.
+(This means: a member's name could appear three times on the county's Food Preservation Division invoice sheet when submitted for KY State Fair.)